awslabs/unicornflix/README.md

   <img src="https://www.amplify-video.com/unicornflix/logo.png" width="450">
 </p>

 Welcome to UnicornFlix.
-As the first developer here at UnicornFlix it's your mission to bring humanity closer to the Unicorn kingdom by serving up premium Unicorn videos to subscribers.
+As the first developer here at UnicornFlix it's your mission to bring humanity closer to the unicorn kingdom by serving up premium videos to subscribers.
 You've been asked by the founders to develop a minimum-lovable-product to begin serving videos to users as soon as possible.
 They've also asked you to keep operational overhead at a minimum and to keep the API design flexible as the business model could pivot at any moment.

 In this workshop we will build the video on demand streaming platform that allows you to upload, process, and serve videos to authenticated users.